 We believe that China is the beginning of the formation of this great power called ‘the kings of the east’ by the apostle John.
 We live at a time in history when it is no longer incredible to think of the Orient with an army of 200 million soldiers.
 In fact, a recent television documentary on Red China, called ‘The Voice of a Dragon,’ quoted the boast of the Chinese themselves that they could field a ‘people’s army’ of 200 million militiamen.
 In their own boast they named the same number as the Biblical prediction.
 Coincidence?

 First, I haven’t been able to locate this documentary “The Voice of a Dragon”; Lindsey says it was “recent,” but remember, he wrote this in the 60’s.
-Second, this figure – and I have no idea what Chinese official said it, if anyone did say it – is at least a half a century old and so ambiguous as to be worthless as evidence.
-Notice the careful wording at the end: Lindsey doesn’t say “the Chinese quoted the Bible” but “they named the same number” as the Bible does.
-Third, at any rate, China has never had anything like 200 million men in active or reserve duty.
+Second, this figure – and I have no idea what Chinese official said it, if anyone did say it – is at least a half a century old and is so ambiguous as to be worthless as evidence.
+At any rate, China has never claimed anything like 200 million men in active or reserve duty.
 Its People’s Liberation Army (PLA) currently is the largest standing army in the world with 2.3 million, and with an additional reserve of between 1.2-1.5 million.
-Fourth, it is not at all clear that the army is 200 million human soldiers from the Far East – many interpret them as from the Middle East, others think they are angelic warriors.
+We might add that, it is not at all clear that the army is 200 million human soldiers from the Far East – many interpret them as from the Middle East, others think they are angelic warriors.

-When prophecy experts handle data so carelessly, they make all of us a target for ridicule.
+When prophecy experts handle data so carelessly, gross miscalulations are inevitable.